 - Are you looking for a day care centre for your child?
 Or a school?
 If so you should not choose a location near a busy road or motorway.

 - You can use 'check your location' to see the air quality in your neighbourhood.
-You can also use the app My air quality (which can be found in iTunes or the Appstore).
-This App also provides advice and forecasts for the next few days.
+You can also use the website Air Monitoring Network.
+This website also provides advice and forecasts for the next few days.

 - It is better not to do any sport in the afternoon if smog is expected.